Which Type of Internet Connection Is Best for You?

 Cable Internet

-Far more common than fiber, cable internet uses electrical signals to pass internet connection from a provider to the home.
-It piggybacks off of pre-existing infrastructures to deliver internet, using the same coaxial cables that TV service runs on.
-While DSL is similar in that it relies on older networks, cable internet is usually more reliable than DSL.
+Cable internet transfers data via electrical signals through existing coaxial TV cables.
+While DSL is similar in that it relies on older networks, cable internet is usually more reliable and faster than DSL.

 Cable service offers fast download speeds and is widely available, which makes it the leading choice for households today.
 Currently, 3 in 5 internet subscribers use cable internet (64% of all U.S. households).